andreas-glaser/ha-dessmonitor/README.md

 A custom Home Assistant integration for monitoring DessMonitor energy storage systems in real-time.

-> **Also known as:** SmartESS, Smart ESS, WatchPower, or other Eybond cloud-based monitoring platforms.
+> **Also known as:** SmartESS, WatchPower, or other Eybond cloud-based monitoring platforms.
 This integration works with any inverter system that reports to the DessMonitor web platform (www.dessmonitor.com).

 ## 🌟 Features